bazed85-arch/sql_learning/02-ddl-and-types/mistakes.md

 Two genuine failures of `CHECK` had been discussed minutes earlier (the inverse factor, the cross-table equality), and the limitation was carried over to a case it does not apply to.
 A rule remembered without its boundary fires in the wrong place.

+### A6.
+Drop order declared irrelevant

+Asked in what order eleven tables must be dropped, I answered that the order does not matter — "what matters is how you drop them, `RESTRICT` or `CASCADE`".

+**Wrong because:** without `CASCADE` the order is the only thing that matters.
+A table cannot be dropped while a foreign key points at it — `2BP01`.
+The order is the reverse of creation: level 2 first, level 0 last.

+Reaching for `CASCADE` to make the order irrelevant is not a solution but a way around the problem, and it has a price: `CASCADE` drops the *constraints* that referenced the table while leaving the referencing tables and their data in place.
+Aimed at the wrong table, it leaves a database that still works and has silently lost its referential integrity.

+**Also imprecise in the same answer:** "`ON DELETE CASCADE` deletes the parent row and the child".
+It never deletes the parent — that deletion is the command issued.
+The cascade only follows it downward.

+**In practice the order was built correctly on the first attempt**, with no `2BP01` at any step.
+The rule was known; the answer about it was not.

 ---